Ju Kyu-chang

 Ju Kyu-chang (25 November 1928 – 3 September 2018) was a North Korean politician, who served as the director of the Workers' Party of Korea's (WPK) Machine-Building Industry Department.

 Ju was reportedly the head of North Korea's nuclear and missile programs.
 His background was in research and development, as opposed to his deputy director Hong Sung-mu, who is more manufacture-oriented.

-Ju was named to the Central Military Commission of the Workers' Party of Korea in 2010.
+He was santioned in 2013 by United States.

 Ju died in Pyongyang on 3 September 2018 from pancytopenia.

 Awards and honors

 A frame displaying Ju's decorations was placed at the foot of his bier during his funeral.